openedx/edx-documentation/en_us/developers/source/architecture.rst

 ================================

 The LMS is the most visible part of the Open edX project.
 Learners take courses using the LMS.
-The LMS also provides instructor dashboards.
+The LMS also provides an instructor dashboard that users who have the Admin or Staff role can access by selecting **Instructor**.

 The LMS uses a number of data stores.
 Courses are stored in `MongoDB`_, with videos served from YouTube or Amazon S3.
 Per-learner data is stored in MySQL.